Skip to Main Content

 A family comforts a crying infant patient in a hospital room.

-There are many unknowns in the care journey.
-Every decision about a child’s care is important, but some decisions are more challenging than others.
+Every decision about your child’s care is important, but some decisions are more challenging than others.

 Understanding the road ahead

-When your child is facing a lifethreatening illness, there are many unknowns.
-It can be hard for families to know the “best” choice in care and treatment.
-Your care team will help you understand:
+It can be hard for families to know the “best” choice in care and treatment for their child.
+But your care team can help you understand:

-• The current standard of care for your child’s specific illness
+• The current standard of care for your child’s illness

 • Your child’s prognosis and what the course of illness might look like